arkency/posts/posts/2015-03-24-how-to-store-large-files-on-mongodb.md

 ```

 The code above may work well if you upload files smaller than 16MB, but sometimes users want to import (or store) files even larger.
-**Be aware that here we are losing information about the original file.** It is problematic if you want to work with files using different encodings.
-If you ever worked with encodings then you should known that converting between encodings isn’t easy.
-It’s better to have the original file.
+The bad thing in presented code is that **we are losing information about the original file**.
+That thing may be very helpful when you need to open the file in a different encoding. **It's always good to have the original file.**

 ##Second solution:

 In this case we’ll use a concept called **GridFS**.
+This is MongoDB module for storing files.
 To enable this feature in Rails we need to import a library called
 _mongoid-grid\_fs_.
 The lib gives us access to methods such as:

 - grid\_fs.put(file_path) - to put file in GridFS